kastiglione/xcdo/README.md

 # `xcdo`

-`xcdo` adds more default flags on top of the SDK default that `xcrun` provides.
-Intended for one off exploratory use, not from a build system.
+`xcdo` automatically adds necessary or helpful compiler flags to `swiftc` and `clang`.
+Inspired by `xcrun`, which sets essential environment variables. `xcdo` is intended for exploratory use, not from a build system.

 ## Usage